LATC/EU-data-cloud/institutions/Eurostat/README.md

 	sdmx-measure:obsValue ?wateruse.
 	} GROUP BY ?nuts2 ?wateruse ORDER BY DESC(?percapita)

-The query above uses dataset ‘demo_r_pjanaggr3’, which contains ‘Population by sex and age groups on 1 January - NUTS level 3 regions.’
+The query above uses dataset `demo_r_pjanaggr3`, which contains `Population by sex and age groups on 1 January - NUTS level 3 regions`.
 We need populations for NUTS level 2 and we therefore aggregate the dataset by using the NUTS vocabulary to find the parent regions.

 We only want data for 2007, and both sexes.
-We then join the data with the ‘env_n2_wu’ dataset, which contains ‘Water use (NUTS2) - mio m3.’
+We then join the data with the `env_n2_wu` dataset, which contains `Water use (NUTS2) - mio m3`.
 We can then find the regions with the most domestic water (code W18_2_7_2) use per million inhabitants.

 ## License